Are Your Friends and Family Against Homeschooling?

-Once you’ve decided to homeschool, you will have to defend yourself to well meaning family members, friends or even total strangers who may have heard bad things about homeschooling.
+Once my husband and I decided to homeschool, we were repeatedly confronted by well-meaning family members, friends and even total strangers who had heard bad things about homeschooling.

 1. Find out their motives.
-Is grandpa just complaining because he’s old and has arthritis or is he truly concerned for your children?
+Is grandpa simply complaining because he's old and has arthritis or is he truly concerned for your children?

 2. Tell them your reasons for homeschooling.
 Be careful when making negative statements about public schools.
 You don’t want to insult those who have children in the school system or make your parents feel guilty for having sent you to school.

 3. Involve them in your home school.
-Bring grandma along on a field trip or support group activity.
-Let grandpa sit in on a phonics lesson.
+Bring Aunt Sally along on a field trip or support group activity.
+Let Uncle Jim help with a science experiment.

 4. Show them how well your child is progressing.
-Have your children read to them or show off samples of their work.
-Your critics will soon encourage others to homeschool.
+Have your children recite a poem or show off samples of their work.
+After seeing your progress, your critics may begin encouraging others to homeschool.

 5. Ask them to provide you with research that supports their concerns.
-If they manage to come up with something, ask if you can show them some homeschooling statistics.
+Also ask if you can show them some homeschooling statistics.

 6. Curb your enthusiasm.
 Don’t tell those who are against homeschooling that home education is mandated by God and you plan to unschool through high school.
 When asked why you homeschool, say, “We just think it’s best for our family.”
 When asked how long you will continue say, “We’re taking it one year at a time.”